 Polestar is the upmarket, electric offshoot of Volvo, owned by Chinese manufacturing giant Geely.
 The car has been designed in Sweden and is built in China.
 It's also penned by Thomas Ingenlath, who was formerly Volvo's design chief, so if you like the XC60 and V90, you'll likely enjoy the Polestar 2's lines too.
 If you've been put off a Model 3 by stories of poor build quality, the Polestar 2 could appeal here because it shares its CMA platform with models like the Volvo XC40 Recharge Electric and the forthcoming Volvo C40 crossover.

 Three versions of the Polestar 2 are available: a standard range single motor, a long range single motor and a long range dual motor.
-The performance of the range-topping dual motor version is close to that of the Model 3 without toppling it.
-There's a 78kWh battery pack, sending power to two motors that produce 403bhp.
-Four-wheel drive ensures the 2 can catapult from 0-62mph in 4.7 seconds, with a characteristic instant hit of power whenever you press the accelerator pedal.
+The performance of the range-topping dual motor version is close to that of the quickest Model 3 without toppling it.
+There's a 78kWh battery pack, sending power to two motors that produce 402bhp, and four-wheel drive ensures it can catapult from 0-60mph in 4.5 seconds, with a characteristic instant hit of power whenever you press the accelerator pedal.
 There's even an optional upgrade that's now available to download, increasing the range-topper to 470bhp.
 It corners well too, even if the ride can feel firm as a result of the stiff suspension.
 An optional Performance Pack adds Ohlins dampers, Brembo front brakes, 20-inch forged alloy wheels and gold highlights for around £5,000.

 The interior is simple but attractive, with nicely chosen materials that give the 2 an inviting feel.
 Wooden trim and fabric help here, and make the interior vegan-friendly unless you choose leather upholstery as an optional extra.
 The 11-inch touchscreen is the first to get Android's dedicated operating system and you won't need a key, as the car recognises the owner's smartphone.